Black Wood Flooring

-; there are a few tropical woods like Panga Panga or Wenge that are very dark, but these are now endangered woods and not an option as wooden floor.
+It is rare for woods to be naturally very dark; there are a few tropical woods like Panga Panga or Wenge that grow very dark, but these are highly uncommon.

-and black wood floors are coloured this way because of the few special techniques that we use to achieve this.
-Our Cheshire-based craftspeople have been honing their skills for the past decades and it is only through their handcrafting techniques that we are able to achieve these striking black and dark colours.
+Most of our dark and black wood floors are coloured this way because of the specialist development techniques that we use.
+Our Cheshire-based craftspeople have been honing their skills for the past three decades and it is only through their handcrafting techniques that we are able to achieve these striking black and dark colours.

 Probably the most well-known way to make a floor black is to stain it.